WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 Every single line of code in Wasabi, the [wallet](https://github.com/zkSNACKs/WalletWasabi/tree/master/WalletWasabi.Gui), the [backend server](https://github.com/zkSNACKs/WalletWasabi/tree/master/WalletWasabi.Backend), the [tests](https://github.com/zkSNACKs/WalletWasabi/tree/master/WalletWasabi.Tests), the [packager](https://github.com/zkSNACKs/WalletWasabi/tree/master/WalletWasabi.Packager), the [library](https://github.com/zkSNACKs/WalletWasabi/tree/master/WalletWasabi), the [daemon](https://github.com/zkSNACKs/WalletWasabi/tree/master/WalletWasabi.Gui/CommandLine), the [api](https://wasabiwallet.io/swagger/), the [documentation](https://github.com/zkSNACKs/WasabiDoc) - has always been and will always be libre and open-source under the [MIT license](https://github.com/zkSNACKs/WalletWasabi/blob/master/LICENSE.md).
 This means that anyone, yes, ANYONE can use Wasabi without permission, for any use case, free of charge.

-Wasabi is used by individuals to receive and spend every day payments, to manage their hardware wallet long term hodlings, and to CoinJoin their sats for added privacy.
+Wasabi is used by individuals to receive and spend make everyday payments, to manage their hardware wallet long term hodlings, and to CoinJoin their sats for added privacy.
-There are also entrepreneurs who use Wasabi to defend their customers from spies and to ensure a private business relationship.
+Entrepreneurs may use Wasabi to defend their customers from spies and to ensure a private business relationship.
-Young kids have Wasabi to stack the sats gifted by grandma, and they learn the importance of hodling.
+While kids may use Wasabi to stack the sats gifted by grandma, and they learn the importance of hodling.

 :::tip
 Wasabi is a tool for everyone.